 7.2.
-If an independent third party has already carried out an audit in the past year, Processor can fulfil its obligation by giving access to the relevant parts of the audit report of that year, only if a verification of compliance of the obligations of Processor in this Data Processing Agreement is requested within the same year.
+If an independent third party has already carried out an audit in the past year, Processor can fulfill its obligation by giving access to the relevant parts of the audit report of that year, only if a verification of compliance of the obligations of Processor in this Data Processing Agreement is requested within the same year.

 7.3.
 Processor and Controller jointly decide a date, time and scope of the audit.

 7.4.
 Processor shall give its full cooperation to the audit and shall make available any employees and all reasonably relevant information, including supporting data such as system logs.

 7.5.
 The audit findings shall be assessed by the Parties in joint consultation and may or may not be implemented by either Party or jointly.

 7.6.
 The costs of the audit shall be borne by Processor in case the audit reveals discrepancies in the compliance of Processor to this Data Processing Agreement, which are directly attributable to Processor.
 In all other cases the costs of the audit shall be borne by Controller.

 7.7.
 The audit and the results thereof will be treated confidentially by Controller.

 8.1.
 Controller authorizes Processor to involve subprocessors in providing the services under this Data Processing Agreement.